hsf-training/analysis-essentials/shell/persistent-screen.md

 where `-k` tells `kinit` to use a keytab file and `-t USERNAME.keytab` where this keytab actually is.
 ### Using k5reauth to automatically refresh your kerberos token
-To create a permanent session of `tmux` or `screen`, the `k5reauth` command is used, which by default creates a new shell and attaches it as a child to itself and keeps renewing the kerberos token for its childs.
-In case of `tmux` and `screen`, one has to explicitily tell it to do so and attach them as its child processes.
+To create a permanent session of `tmux` or `screen`, the `k5reauth` command is used, which by default creates a new shell and attaches it as a child to itself and keeps renewing the kerberos token for its children.
+In case of `tmux` and `screen`, one has to explicitly tell it to do so and attach them as its child processes.

 ```bash
 k5reauth -f -i 3600 -p USERNAME -k /path/to/USERNAME.keytab -- tmux new-session -s NAME